 It’s a big moment – you’ve made it through months or years of wearing braces, and you’ve received your retainer from your orthodontist.
 Your next 2 steps: Wear it.
 Maintain it.
 But how?
 We’ve got some advice on how to keep your retainer clean.

 Keeping your retainer clean and fresh is an important part of your oral hygiene routine.
 Here are some tips and tricks on how to make sure your retainer lasts as long as possible and stays squeaky clean through daily wear.

 1: Clean your retainer regularly.

-We know it’s not news to you that these retainers are on your teeth, so it’s imperative to ensure they stay clean so they work effectively and so your oral health isn't impacted by a dirty retainer.
+We know it’s not news to you that these retainers are on your teeth, so it’s imperative to try to keep them clean so they work effectively and so your oral health isn't impacted by a dirty retainer.

 Removable retainers can be cleaned with lukewarm water following each meal.
 For a deeper clean, try mixing the water with mild dish soap.
 Do not use toothpaste to clean your retainer, as its abrasive qualities can scratch its surface, and scratches are the perfect spot for bacteria to hide.